 The specialisation in Criminal Law is called European Criminal Law and Human Rights and offers two courses:

-- European/International Criminal Law
+- European and International Criminal Law

 - Human Rights from a Comparative Criminal Law Perspective

 Or you can choose a Master’s minor, which consists of the two major courses from one of the following master’s programmes: